-These tarts are perfect as an appetizer at a dinner party, an afternoon snack or even a dish at a brunch or potluck.
-This is a healthy spin on quiche that uses gluten free tortillas and coconut yogurt, so you can snack guilt-free.
+These Salmon and Cucumber Tarts are perfect as an appetizer at a dinner party, an afternoon snack or even a dish at a brunch or potluck.
+This is a healthy spin on quiche that uses gluten-free tortillas and coconut yogurt, so you can snack guilt-free.
 Plus, this recipe takes only 40 minutes from start to finish and is very simple.
-Salmon is an incredibly nutritious food.
-Salmon is a fatty fish rich in a variety of nutrients and has many health benefits that we will explore in this article.
+Salmon and Cucumber Tarts is an incredibly nutritious food.
+Salmon and Cucumber Tarts is a fatty fish rich in a variety of nutrients and has many health benefits that we will explore in this article.

 CLICK HERE to watch the YouTube video.

 Let’s take a look at salmon and why it has become such a popular health food.
 First, salmon is one of the best sources of omega-3 fatty acids on the planet.
 You may have heard of omegas before, but why are they so good for us?
 Omega-3 fats are “essential”, which means that you must get them from your diet because your body cannot make them.